 The average care home costs across the UK

-Here we show the average fees by region for privately and publicly-funded rooms combined, as researched by Knight Frank for their 2016 Care homes trading performance review.
+Here we show the average care home fees in the UK by region for privately and publicly-funded rooms combined, as researched by Knight Frank for their 2016 Care homes trading performance review.

 |Region